(Filed January 28, 2016)Jurisdiction

 - Steven D. Baisch - board certified in pediatrics and pediatric critical care medicine.
 A Clinical Professor of Pediatrics at the University of Minnesota at the time the suit was filed.
 Donates less than 10% of his time testifying in medical malpractice cases.

 - It sounds like there are some holes in the medical records that the plaintiffs' expert had a hard time filling.
-Apparently, the original game plan was to keep an endotracheal tube for the night but then the child was extubated.
+Apparently, the original game plan was to keep an endotracheal tube for the night, but then the child was extubated.

 - Many endotracheal tube malpractice cases involve the size of the tube - as we have here although the expert does not elaborate on why a 3.5 tube was inappropriate.
 Other commonly litigated issues are the positioning and placement of the tube, and the monitoring to see that the tube remains in place.
-There is no doubt that endotracheal intubation is a difficult procedure, and even the most skilled physicians often require multiple attempts to place an endotracheal tube.
+There is no doubt that endotracheal intubation is a complicated procedure, and even the most skilled physicians often require multiple attempts to place an endotracheal tube.

 If you have suffered as a result of the negligence of a doctor, nurse or other healthcare provider, our law firm can help you.
 You are entitled to justice and monetary compensation for the needless harm that has been done to you.
-Miller & Zois has a history of results in medical malpractice in Maryland, earning large verdicts and settlements, often representing children who have been harmed.
-Call our law firm today to speak to a caring medical negligence attorney who can help you and tell you what your options really are at 800-553-8082 or get a free online case review.More Malpractice Claim Information
+Miller & Zois has a history of results in medical malpractice in Maryland, earning substantial verdicts and settlements, often representing children who have been harmed.
+Call our law firm today to speak to a caring medical negligence attorney who can help you and tell you what your options are at 800-553-8082 or get a free online case review.More Malpractice Claim Information

 - Looking for co-counsel for your malpractice claim?
 Learn about what Miller & Zois can deliver to you and your client.